 Roxas wields a variety of keyblades across the series, with the most iconic being his dual keyblades.
 When at his full strength, Roxas can use his Synch Blade Ability to wield both Oathkeeper and Oblivion – with Oathkeeper symbolising Sora’s memories of Kairi, and Oblivion symbolising Sora’s memories of Riku.

 Roxas is able to wield these two keyblades at once because of his status as Sora’s Nobody, which gives him the power of both Sora’s heart and Ventus’ heart, as mentioned above.
-To find out more about the different weapons you can wield in the game, check out our Kingdom Hearts Keyblades guide.
+To find out more about the different weapons you can wield in the games, check out our Kingdom Hearts Keyblades guide.

 Roxas appears in several Kingdom Hearts games.
 They are: